top of page

 ABOUT MY INSPIRATION

-Other times I use asemic writing, which is a freeform way of creating images of text without the use of language.
-When words fail me, these scrawled out passages represent my deepest feelings.
+Asemic writing is a freeform way that I can create images of text without the use of language.
+When words fail me, these scrawled out passages can represent my deepest feelings.

 My paintings are heartfelt abstractions met with real life experiences.
-They are my visual responses and reactions to my experiences.
-Intimate stories are layered in my paintings leaving room for reflection and introspection.
+Life’s forces, that give and take, influence the tenor of my work, while intimate stories are layered in my paintings leaving room for reflection and introspection.

 This website and its content is copyright of Melissa Stephens - © MAS creations 2015.
 All rights reserved.